Blanchet House Bethanie's Room logo pink

 Overview

-Blanchet House is fundraising to open Bethanie’s Room, an overnight emergency women’s shelter offering safety and support to those experiencing homelessness in Portland.
+Blanchet House is fundraising to open Bethanie’s Room, an overnight emergency women’s shelter offering safety and support to those experiencing homelessness and crisis in Portland.
+The shelter is privately funded through the generosity of Blanchet House’s donors, without financial support from the City of Portland or Multnomah County.

 The Challenge